 Our favorite meal of the day!
 Wakey-wakey!

-Like any college town and/or city where many residents carry a yearly fun pass, there are literally hundreds of dining options from fast food to fast casual, from family style to fine dining.
+Like any college town or city where many residents carry a yearly fun pass, there are literally hundreds of dining options from fast food to fast-casual, from family-style to fine dining.
 The more time my daughter spends up there, the more places to eat we have discovered.
-You will find your burgers, pizza, Mexican, Chinese, barbecue, sushi, salads, Mediterranean; a restaurant for every palate and every price point.
+You will find your burgers, pizza, Mexican, Chinese, barbecue, sushi, salads, Mediterranean; a restaurant for every palate, and every price point.
+So wakey-wakey get ready for breakfast!

 Depending on whether you are touring with a prospective student or visiting your student in Orlando, who will undoubtedly be clamoring for a good meal, the options are plentiful.
 Some things to consider beforehand are price and time.
 It is not unusual for there to be a considerable wait, even with a reservation, on a game weekend or graduation, at some of the more popular selections.
 Please note some are in Orlando and others in Oviedo, which is right there too.
 I even listed a few in Winter Park, because the quaint town is just worth the 20-25 minute drive.